mfuu/sortable-dnd/README.md

   handle: '', // Drag handle selector within list items
   group: '', // see @Group
   lockAxis: '', // Axis on which dragging will be locked

-  easing: '', // Easing for animation
   direction: '', // Direction of Sortable, will be detected automatically if not given
   animation: 150, // ms, animation speed moving items when sorting, `0` — without animation

+  easing: '', // Easing for animation
   chosenClass: '', // Class name for the chosen item
   placeholderClass: '', // Class name for the drop placeholder
   ghostStyle: {}, // Style object for the ghost element
   ghostClass: '', // Class name for the ghost element
+  ghostContainer: null, // Container element to append the ghost Element to
+  appendToBody: false, // Appends the ghost Element into the Document's Body

   sortable: true, // Whether the current list can be sorted by dragging
   disabled: false, // Disables the sortable if set to true